albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

 **Why do we need to return an office back?**

-We need to indicate that the delete was successful or not.
+We need to indicate whether the delete operation was successful or not.
 In the event an office does not exists, we may need to communicate that back to the caller.
 We have three options

 * Return an `Optional` together with the deleted office.
 This can be very helpful as we can continue working with the deleted version of the office, should needs be.
 The `Optional` type works very well with streams and makes it the ideal option.

-* We can create an enum, such as `DeleteResult`, and return `DELETED` when the deleted succeeds or `NOT_FOUND` when the office is not found.
+* We can create an enum, such as `DeleteResult`, and return `DELETED` when the delete operation succeeds or `NOT_FOUND` when the office is not found.

-* Alternatively we can return a `boolean`, where `true` indicates a successful delete.
+* Alternatively, we can return a `boolean`, where `true` indicates a successful delete and `false` otherwise.
 This is the least preferred option.

-The [repository]( https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) provides a [`delete()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#delete-T-) which returns `void`.
+The [repository]( https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) provides a [`delete()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#delete-T-) method which returns `void`.
+Therefore, we cannot rely on this method to determine whether the office exists or not.
+We have to first retrieve the office using the [`findById()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findById-ID-) method, and then if the office is found we delete it and return the office found before deletion.

 1. Add the new method to the interface